Cornwall Coast Path: Portreath to Hell’s Mouth and back - 10 miles - O/S Landranger 203

 On the plus side, Portreath has a fabulous sandy beach and—despite its efforts to disguise itself as urban sprawl—an eccentric charm.

 Walking west around a headland, the first obstacle is finding the coastal path through upmarket second homes and holiday lets.
-Royal Rest one was called and, with its magnificent glass gable ends, it looked a likely place for a prince or two.
+Royal Rest one was called and, with its magnificent glass gable ends, it looked a likely place for a prince.

-You need to be alert here because just past the Royal West you turn left into the drive of one of these villas to pick up the coastal path.
+Be alert here because just past the Royal Rest you turn left into the drive of one of these villas to pick up the coastal path.
 I felt a little guilty staining an expensive brick patterned drive with my dirty boots, but needs must.
-Maybe Mr or Mrs Rich tried to block the coastal path but were stopped by the National Trust, in which case, fuck ‘em—or maybe they voluntarily allow people to use their drive, in which case, bless ‘em.

 If you’d prefer a shorter walk, the path is quite close to the coast road and there are lots of parking places along the way.